WASdev/lib.rtcomm.clientjs/README.md

 Once the object has been created, in order to enable audio/video between Endpoints, mediaIn & mediaOut must be attached to DOM Nodes [The inbound `<video>` and outbound `<video>` elements for your application].

-    // Configure & attach the rtcommEndpoint to UI Video Endpoint rtcommEndpoint.setMediaOut(OutboundVideoEndpoint);
-    rtcommEndpoint.setMediaIn(InboundVideoEndpoint);
-    rtcommEndpoint.setAudio(true); // Support audio
-    rtcommEndpoint.setVideo(true); // Support Video
+    endpointObject.webrtc.setLocalMedia(
+       { mediaOut: document.querySelector('#selfView'),
+         mediaIn: document.querySelector('#remoteView'),
+         broadcast: {audio: true, video: true}
+       });

-To create an outbound real-time connection with a specific user, the developer would attach the action of a UI component (like a Button) to the addEndpoint method of the rtcommEndpoint and call it when clicked:
+To create an outbound real-time connection with a specific user, the developer would attach the action of a UI component (like a Button) to the connect method of the rtcommEndpoint and call it when clicked:

-    // Setup a real-time connection with specified user. rtcommEndpoint.addEndpoint('userid');
+    // Setup a real-time connection with specified user. rtcommEndpoint.connect('userid');

 To disconnect a real-time connection, the developer should call disconnect().